gajus/express-process-manager/README.md

 > Disclaimer: I just needed something that works for my Kubernetes setup.
 > This is far from a customisable service that could work across many
 > projects in different environments.
+>
+> A new project has been launched since: https://github.com/gajus/lightship

 ## Behaviour